codecop/Finder-Refactoring-Kata/c_cmocka/README.md

 ## Goal

-The primary goal is to refactor the code in `finder.c` - as it stands the code is incomprehensible.
+The primary goal is to refactor the code in `src/finder.c` - as it stands the code is incomprehensible.

 ## Tips